 AUTO ACCIDENT LAWYERS MN – DRIVER FELL ASLEEP

 A new report highlights the dangers of driving with lack of sleep, finding that missing just 1-2 hours of sleep in a 24-hour period can almost double the risk of an automobile crash.
 What is more, the report – from the AAA Foundation for Traffic Safety – reveals that drivers are more than 11 times more likely to crash if they have had less than 4 hours of sleep in a 24-hour period.
 Our car accident attorneys have represented many people injured in MN because a driver fell asleep at the wheel while driving.
+Sometimes it is a passenger injured when the driver falls asleep and runs off the road, and sometimes it is people in another car when the sleeping driver crosses lanes and hits them.

 A previous survey from the AAA Foundation for Traffic Safety revealed that 97 percent of drivers deem drowsy driving to be a “completely unacceptable behavior” that puts the safety of themselves and others at risk.
-However, despite knowing the risks of drowsy driving, around 1 in 3 drivers report having driven while sleepy, and around 1 in 25 drivers report having fallen asleep behind the wheel in the past month.
+However, despite knowing the risks of drowsy driving, around 1 in 3 drivers report having driven while sleepy, and around 1 in 25 drivers report having fallen asleep at the wheel while driving in the past month.
 Such behavior can have devastating consequences; according to the Centers for Disease Control and Prevention (CDC), drowsy driving was responsible for around 72,000 crashes, 44,000 injuries, and 800 deaths in 2013.

-Drowsy driving ‘comparable to drunk driving’
+Sleepy driving ‘comparable to drunk driving’

 This survey provided information on 7,234 drivers from the U.S. who were involved in 4,751 motor vehicle crashes between July 2005 and December 2007.
 All crashes had been reported to the police and involved the dispatch of emergency medical services.